photon1503/az-native/labs/lab-02/readme.md

 - Add a docker file to Shop UI build and test the container locally.
 - Override values from appsettings.json using environment variables.
-    - Set CatalogUrl to the Catalog Api container url
+    - Set ENV_CATALOG_API_URL to the Catalog Service Url
-    - Set OrdersUrl to the Orders Api container url
+    - Set ENV_ORDERS_API_URL to the Order Service Url

-## Task: Containerizing the Orders Api
+## Task: Containerizing the Order Service

 - Add a docker file to Orders Api build and test the container locally.